-Awarded 93 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2018 edition panel tasting of South American Cabernet Franc (see blue link below)
+The 2014 vintage was Awarded 93 points and Highly Recommended status by Decanter (www.decanter.com) in their October 2018 edition panel tasting of South American Cabernet Franc (see blue link below)

 Founded in 2003, Andeluna is a small boutique winery specialising in premium Bordeaux varietals of world class recognition.
 The vineyard covers 70 hectares in the beautiful Uco Valley near Tupungato, one of the best subregions of Mendoza.
 By night you can often see the moon illuminating the magnificent Andes Mountains nearby and the winery has been named after this stunning scene.
 Situated at an altitude of 1,300 metres, the vineyard produces some of the best fruit in Argentina.
 Winemaker, Manuel Gonzalez (previously Head Winemaker at Pulenta Estate and Chief Oenologist at Trivento) works alongside Andeluna's wine consultant Hans Vinding Diers to make outstanding wines which have propelled this producer into the global spotlight in a very short space of time.
 Their Pasionado range is only made in exceptional vintages and rivals some of the great wines of the world.